 - Bronze work designed by Pompeo Marchesi

-- Monument includes several symbolic figures and reliefs
+- Monument includes symbolic figures and reliefs

 - Book a guided tour* of the Hofburg area